 Introduce your family to the magic of Tuscany as we explore walled villages, old fortresses, and breathtaking landscapes.
 From our base at a lovely villa in Chianti, set out on daily adventures, discovering medieval alleyways and castle keeps, peering at famous frescoes with an art historian, and hiking through the beautiful Tuscan countryside.
 Learn how olive oil, cheese, and gelato are made—and enjoy a taste too!

 Depart on an overnight flight to Florence, and meet up to travel to the vine-covered region of Chianti in Tuscany.
-Our home here is a hilltop villa surrounded by fairytale scenery.
+Our home here is a beautiful villa surrounded by fairytale scenery.
 Enjoy time to explore the grounds before our welcome dinner.

 Villa Campomaggio (D)

 Venture into the magical village of San Gimignano and learn the story behind its 14 medieval towers.
 Wander through a maze of historic streets and discover hidden masterpieces of art and architecture.
 Take a walk through fragrant orchards and olive groves to a private country home, where we’re invited to a rustic feast.
 Continue to Volterra, where we delve into the mysteries of the ancient Etruscans, and take in sweeping views of the countryside out to the Tyrrhenian Sea.
 Learn about the great Italian tradition of gelato-making on a visit to a local gelateria before heading back to our villa for dinner.

 Head into the rippling landscape of the Crete Senesi, where eroded clay deposits have left deep gullies and cliffs.
 Cross a drawbridge to explore the 14th-century abbey of Monte Oliveto Maggiore, filled with vivid frescoes and still inhabited by monks, and then follow a tartufaio (truffle hunter) and his dog through the nearby hills in search of coveted truffles.
 This afternoon, choose between two options: Join a naturalist for a hike in the beautiful Val d’Orcia, a UNESCO World Heritage landscape of fortified hilltop hamlets and villas set atop agricultural fields designed during the Renaissance.
 Or hit the streets of Renaissance Pienza with a guide and walk the town’s old walls to take in the views.
 (B, D)